-Pronounced, “Burn-O-Vich”, Markʼs parents met at a church function in Detroit, Michigan.
+Markʼs parents met at a church function in Detroit, Michigan.
 Markʼs mother, who legally immigrated from the former Yugoslavia in the 1950ʼs to escape the horrors of communism, taught him at an early age the importance of freedom and limited government.
-She often quoted Barry Goldwater, reminding him that “any government big enough to give you everything you want is big enough to take away everything you have.”

 Mark met his wife Susan while they both worked as prosecutors for the Maricopa County Attorneyʼs office.
 Mark worked in the Gang/Repeat Offender Unit and prosecuted many difficult and high profile cases from 1992 to 1998.
 Always interested in new challenges, he went to work at the Arizona Attorney Generalʼs Office (1998-2003) and represented the Arizona Department of Gaming, where he developed an expertise in gambling law, as well as gaining an increased appreciation for Native American culture.

-Mark has also previously served as the Director of the Goldwater Instituteʼs Center for Constitutional Government, and authored numerous studies, articles, and briefs advocating for free markets and individual liberty.
-He also served as a Senior Director for the Corrections Corporation of America, before later returning to his roots as a prosecutor and public servant.
+Mark has also previously served as the Director of the Goldwater Instituteʼs Center for Constitutional Government, and authored numerous studies, articles, and briefs advocating for free markets and individual liberty, before later returning to his roots as a prosecutor and public servant.
 Mark has served as an Assistant United States Attorney where he prosecuted public integrity crimes, as well as crimes occurring in Indian Country.

-He and Susan have two children, who attend charter schools in Phoenix.
-They have two dogs and enjoy hiking, dinner with friends and family, as well as various sporting activities.
-He is also a huge Grateful Dead fan.
+He and Susan have two children, who attend school in Phoenix.
+Mark is also a huge Grateful Dead fan.